ymcmrs/PyINT/README.md

 ### 3 Running PyINT

-1). $SCRATCHDIR and $TEMPLATEDIR should be available in your system environment. $SCRATCHDIR for processing, $TEMPLATEDIR for template files:
+1). $SCRATCHDIR and $TEMPLATEDIR should be available in your system environment. $SCRATCHDIR for processing, $TEMPLATEDIR for template files to set the related processing parameters:

       setenv SCRATCHDIR /Users/Yunmeng/Documents/SCRATCH
       setenv TEMPLATEDIR /Users/Yunmeng/Documents/development/TEMPLATEDIR